-However, the traditional Amazon split tests that these tools offer have some limitations:
+However, the tests that these tools offer have some limitations:

 - For one, in order to gather enough data to make an informed decision, you have to accrue enough traffic to test.

-- In order to do this, you’ll probably need to pay to promote your products on Amazon, which can become expensive.
+- In order to do this, you’ll probably need to pay to promote your products on Amazon, which can get expensive.

-- Further, because you’re using live traffic for your test, you risk seeing an adverse effect on sales if a test variation performs worse than your current listing.
+- Further, because you’re using live traffic for your test, you risk seeing an adverse effect on sales or search ranking if a test variation performs worse than your current listing.